api3dao/airseeker/config/configuration.md

 #### `individualBeaconUpdateDeviationThresholdCoefficient`

-The global deviation factor applied to individual beacon updates deviation checks.
+The global deviation coefficient applied to individual beacon updates deviation checks.
 When configured, this value will be used on beacon sets that don't require an update but some of their beacon constituents do.
 For instance, if a beacon set has a 1% deviation threshold, Airseeker will update its beacons only when the deviation of each beacon exceeds (1 \* individualBeaconUpdateDeviationThresholdCoefficient)%.
 For example:

 ```jsonc